ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 3. Click on New VM to launch the new virtual machine window.
 4. Select the target virtual data center and click on Next to continue.
 5. The new VM wizard will appear.
 There are five fields that must be filled out.
 Note depending on the size of your display you may need to scroll down to see all fields.
-   Name – `jump-server-1`
+   1. Name – `jump-server-1`
-   Computer name – This field is auto-populated from the name.
+   2. Computer name – This field is auto-populated from the name.
-   Templates – For this example the Windows 2022 template is used.
+   3. Templates – For this example the Windows 2022 template is used.
-   Storage policy – The values here depend on what was provisioned in the instance.
+   4. Storage policy – The values here depend on what was provisioned in the instance.
 In this example, 4 IOPS/GB is used (VDC Default).
-   NICs – Check the box for connected and then in the drop-down field below network select the network created in the first step.
+   5. NICs – Check the box for connected and then in the drop-down field below network select the network created in the first step.
 In this example, `net-application` is used.
 In the drop-down below IP mode, select Static-IP Pool.
 6. Leave all other values at their defaults and click OK when complete.

 The new virtual machine will be created.
 Provisioning of the virtual machine may take several minutes to complete.
-Upon completion, the virtual machine will power on.
+Upon completion, the virtual machine will automatically power on.
 Repeat the process for the other virtual machines, `application-server-1` and `db-server-1`.

 ## Create IP Sets and Static Groups
 {: #vmware-as-a-service-vdc-deploy-ip-set-sg}
 {: step}

-IP Sets and Static Groups are used as part of configuration of the firewall rules and is required.
+IP Sets and Static Groups are used as part of configuration of the firewall rules are required.
 Unlike with some other firewalls, you must use Static Groups and IP Sets to configure firewalls to identify sources and destinations, IP addresses cannot be used directly in the rules.

 Before configuring IP Sets, find out your Public IP addresses assigned for your virtual data center.
-[Use {{site.data.keyword.cloud_notm}} portal](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-view-delete) to obtain the allocated public IP addresses.
+[Use the {{site.data.keyword.cloud_notm}} portal](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-view-delete) to obtain the allocated public IP addresses.

 In these examples, `public-ip-0` refers to the first IP address provided in the list of available IP addresses, and should be noted as a normal IP address notation `aaa.bbb.ccc.ddd`.
 Likewise, `public-ip-1` refers to the second IP address and so on.
 {: note}